yantonov/alias/README.md

 an example of functionality from [git](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases), another page about git config [section](https://git-scm.com/docs/git-config#Documentation/git-config.txt-alias)).

 Using this app you can define some aliases/commands/subcommands and use them just like they were defined out of the box.
+It allows to avoid creating global aliases, shell scripts for additional actions and provide additional contextual actions.
+Intentionally, it is created like a decorator around exiting command-line application.

 # Table of contents
 1. [Technical notes](#technical-notes)